-- The Scheme shall get the securities purchased or transferred in the name of the Mutual Fund on account of the concerned scheme, wherever investments are intended to be of long-term nature. - The Scheme shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase/ redemption of units or payment of interest to the unit holders.
-Such borrowings shall not exceed more than 20% of the net assets of the individual scheme and the duration of the borrowing shall not exceed a period of 6 months. - The Scheme shall not make any investment in,- (a) any unlisted security of an associate or group company of the sponsor; or (b) any security issued by way of private placement by an associate or group company of the sponsor; or (c) the listed securities of group companies of the sponsor which is in excess of 25% of the net assets subject to such conditions as may be specified by SEBI. - Transfers of investments from one scheme to another scheme in the same mutual fund shall be allowed only if: - (a) such transfers are done at the prevailing market price for quoted instruments on spot basis.
-Explanation- "spot basis" shall have same meaning as specified by stock exchange for spot transactions. - (b) the securities so transferred shall be in conformity with the investment objective of the scheme to which such transfer has been made.
+- The Scheme shall not invest more than 5% of its net assets in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. All such investments shall be made with the prior approval of the Board of Trustees and the Board of AMC.
+Investments should only be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - The Scheme shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase/ redemption of units or payment of interest to the unit holders.
+Such borrowings shall not exceed more than 20% of the net assets of the individual scheme and the duration of the borrowing shall not exceed a period of 6 months. - The Scheme shall not make any investment in, - a. any unlisted security of an associate or group company of the sponsor; or - b. any security issued by way of private placement by an associate or group company of the sponsor; or - c. the listed securities of group companies of the sponsor which is in excess of 25% of the net assets subject to such conditions as may be specified by SEBI. - Transfers of investments from one scheme to another scheme in the same mutual fund shall be allowed only if: - a. such transfers are done at the prevailing market price for quoted instruments on spot basis.
+Explanation- "spot basis" shall have same meaning as specified by stock exchange for spot transactions. - b. the securities so transferred shall be in conformity with the investment objective of the scheme to which such transfer has been made.